atgreen/sample-popeye-policy/README.md

 This is sample [Red Light Green Light](https://rl.gl) (rlgl) policy for analyzing [Popeye](https://popeyecli.io/) k8s sanitization reports.
-Red Light Green Light makes it easy to build automation based on the application of custom defined policy against a report from Popeye.
+Red Light Green Light makes it easy to build automation based on the application of custom defined policy against reports from Popeye.

 ```shell